zharmany/SPIRAL-TAP/README.md

 SPIRAL-TAP
 ==========

-SPIRAL is a software toolbox for solving Poisson inverse problems.
+SPIRAL is a MATLAB software toolbox for solving Poisson inverse problems.

 Cite this software as